r0x0r/pywebview/README.md

   * `allow_multiple=True` enables multiple selection.
   * `directory` Initial directory.
   * `save_filename` Default filename for save file dialog.
   * `file_types` A tuple of supported file type strings in the open file dialog.
-A file type string must follow this format "Description (*.ext1;*.ext2...)".
-If the argument is not specified, then the "All files (*.*)" mask is used by default.
+A file type string must follow this format `"Description (*.ext1;*.ext2...)"`.
+If the argument is not specified, then the `"All files (*.*)"` mask is used by default.
 The "All files" string can be changed in the localization dictionary.
 - `webview.destroy_window()`
     Destroy the webview window